maximtrp/tab/README.md

 ## Basics

-Bookmarks are stored in a separate YAML file names `bookmarks.yml`.
+Bookmarks are stored in a separate YAML file named `bookmarks.yml`.
 Its format should fit the following one:

 ```yml
 Coding: